johnpalermo/sap.payroll.resources/wage_type_notes.md

 ### Steps for Earnings

+> **Note**: For step 1, transaction code **OH11** can be used instead of navigating the IMG path.
+An alternative IMG Path for Payroll Canada is *IMG > Payroll > Payroll: Canada >  Basic Settings > Environment for Mainting Wage Types > Create wage type catalog > Copy*

+> **Note**: Some of the following steps can also be found under the IMG Path *Payroll > Payroll: Canada >  Basic Settings > Environment for Mainting Wage Types*.
+It may make more sense in general to make use of this path instead of the ones given in the table below.

 | Step | Name                                                     | Table    | IMG Path                                                                                                                                                  | Notes                                                                                                            |
 | :----- | :--------------------------------------------------------- | :--------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |
 | 1    | Create wage type catalog                                 |          | Personnel Management > Payroll Data > {*Earnings Infotype*} > Wage Types > Create wage type catalog > Copy                                                | {*Earnings Infotype*} = Basic Pay, Recurring Payments and Deductions, Additional Payments, etc.                  |